 I think it must seem a little unusual that I would be dehydrating my juicy garden-fresh tomatoes because I’m commonly questioned as to what to do with dehydrated tomatoes.
 Invariably, my answer to this is “lots of stuff”.
 For starters, a dried tomato is a great little snack.
 Crunchy and a little sweet, you can even add a sprinkle of sea salt or a few herbs.
 Dehydrated cherry tomatoes, in particular, make great snacks.
 When my potato chip cravings get the best of me, a few dried tomatoes with a sprinkle of sea salt can sometimes do the trick.

 Dried tomatoes are also perfect for tossing into soups, stews, and chilis because the hot liquid will fully rehydrate them.
-If you want to use the tomatoes in something like scrambled eggs, or in any other way where you need them to be soft before adding to your dish, just soak them for a few minutes in hot water until they are the desired softness.
+If you want to use the tomatoes in something like scrambled eggs, or in any other way where you need them to be soft before adding them to your dish, just soak them for a few minutes in hot water until they are the desired softness.
 (For more ideas for using dehydrated tomatoes, check out this post by Roots and Boots.)

 One of my absolute favorite way to use these dried tomatoes is in tomato powder.
 Yes, sounds strange but tomato powder is extremely useful.
 Just grind up the fully-dried tomatoes in a food processor or spice grinder and you have tomato powder.
 Talk about flavor!
 This tomato powder is just packed with savory flavor.
 You’ll feel so clever when you add a little powder to baked goods (“sundried” tomato tortillas=super tasty) or mix a few spoonfuls with some salt, Italian spices, garlic powder, and a little warm water for an amazing instant pizza sauce.
 You can throw a few spoonfuls into soups or sauces to add flavor and a little thickness.
 Or just rehydrate with a little hot water to make your desired amount of tomato paste or tomato sauce.